projectdiscovery/public-bugbounty-programs/README.md

 ```

 **Notes:**
-1. Use JSON validators (e.g. https://jsonlint.com) to validate the modfied `chaos-bugbounty-list.json` file when sending pull requests.
+1. Use JSON validators (e.g. https://jsonlint.com) to validate the modified `chaos-bugbounty-list.json` file when sending pull requests.
 2. Scope file only accept root domain as input the `domains` field, so please do not add subdomains in `domain` field.
+3. Do not forget to run `sort-data.py --fix` to sort the targets by Name.

 Thanks again for your contribution and keeping the community vibrant. :heart: